Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/docs/README.md

 However, you now have a trick up your sleeve.
 You can use deep learning to gain a competitive advantage that allows you to pump out much more content than your peers: automatic colorization.

 ## Previous Works
+Before deciding on our approach, we conducted a general literature review of the state-of-the-art (Much to our surprise, there are quite a few publications on this topic).
+However. many of these approaches are based on GANs [1, 2], which typically take a long time to train and exhibit unstable effects once trained.
+Given the industrial nature of our problem, we opted to find a more stable approach with the thought of later extending to allow user interaction (A feature available with GANs).

-We looked for an anime colorization approach to implement that is state-of-the-art which does not yet have a public implementation.
-Many approaches in this area are based on GANs [1, 2], which typically take a long time to train and exhibit unstable effects once trained.
-We found “Anime Sketch Coloring with Swish-Gated Residual U-Net” [3] by Gang Liu, Xin Chen, and Yanzhong Hu, published in December 2018, which utilizes a U-Net network structure (SGRU) as well as a perceptual loss to generate several possible colorations for the same black and white image sketch.
-The paper showed many examples of their algorithm outperforming Paintschainer and Style2paints:
+The approach we chose to pursue was:  “Anime Sketch Coloring with Swish-Gated Residual U-Net” [3] by Gang Liu, Xin Chen, and Yanzhong Hu, published in December 2018, which utilizes a novel U-Net-based network structure (SGRU) and perceptual loss to generate several possible colorations for the same black and white sketch.

+Qualitatively, this method vastly outperforms other state-of-the art colorizers such as Paintschainer and Style2paints.

  <figure>
   <p align="center">